Counting points on generic character varieties: Introduction

-\begin{rem} \begin{enumerate} \item[(i)] We expect that the theorem holds without assuming that $Z(G)$ is connected; however, the expression for $|X(\Fq)|$ becomes more complicated due to disconnected centralisers in the dual group. \item [(ii)] Our analysis shows that $|[\bX](\Fq)|$ is a polynomial in $q$ even if we drop the generic assumption.
-We expect that the regularity assumption is also not required for this.
+\item[(ii)] We expect that the theorem holds without assuming that the centre $Z(G)$ is connected; however, the expression for $|X(\Fq)|$ becomes more complicated due to disconnected centralisers in the dual group. \item [(iii)] Our analysis shows that the stacky count $|[\bX](\Fq)|$ is a polynomial in $q$ even if we drop the generic assumption.
+We expect that the regularity assumption is also not required for the polynomial property.
 We emphasise, however, that without the generic assumption, the variety $X$ is quite different from the stack $[X]$.

-\item[(iii)] The leading coefficient of the $E$-polynomial equals the number of connected components of $\bX$.
-It is easy to analyse this polynomial to conclude that $|\pi_0(\bX)|=|\pi_0(Z(\chG))|$, where $\chG$ is the Langlands dual group of $G$; see \cite[\S 7.5]{Whitbread24} for details. \item[(iv)] The value at $1$ of the $E$-polynomial gives the Euler characteristic of $X$.
-This can be used to show that if $g>1$, or $g=1$ and $Z$ is nontrivial, then the Euler characteristic of $\bX$ is $0$.
-Expressions for the Euler characteristic when $g=0$ or $g=1$ and $Z$ is trivial are given in \S\ref{s:euler}.
-For instance, when $G=G_2$ and $g=0$, we find